quixio/quix-streams/docs/stateful-processing.md

 - State store in Quix Streams keeps data per each topic partition and automatically reacts to the changes in partition assignment.
-Each partition has its own RocksDB instance, therefore data from different partitions is stored separately, which allows to process partitions in parallel.
+Each partition has its own RocksDB instance, therefore data from different partitions is stored separately, which allows to processing of partitions in parallel.

-- The state data is also stored per-key, so the updates for the messages with key `A` are visible only for the messages with the same key.
+- The state data is also stored per key, so the updates for the messages with key `A` are visible only for the messages with the same key.

 ### Example: